caberger/3bhitm-scratch/backend/README.md

 ./mvnw package -Dnative -Dquarkus.native.container-build=true
 ```

-You can then execute your native executable with: `./target/code-with-quarkus-1.0.0-SNAPSHOT-runner`
+You can then execute your native executable with: `./target/bhitm3-db-demo-1.0.0-SNAPSHOT-runner`

 If you want to learn more about building native executables, please consult https://quarkus.io/guides/maven-tooling.

 ## Related Guides

+- REST Jackson ([guide](https://quarkus.io/guides/rest#json-serialisation)): Jackson serialization support for RESTEasy Reactive.
+This extension is not compatible with the quarkus-resteasy extension, or any of the extensions that depend on it
 - Hibernate ORM with Panache ([guide](https://quarkus.io/guides/hibernate-orm-panache)): Simplify your persistence code for Hibernate ORM via the active record or the repository pattern
+- JDBC Driver - MySQL ([guide](https://quarkus.io/guides/datasource)): Connect to the MySQL database via JDBC
 - JDBC Driver - PostgreSQL ([guide](https://quarkus.io/guides/datasource)): Connect to the PostgreSQL database via JDBC

 ## Provided Code